-If you get the Comfort package or higher you are also entitled to the algae mask.
+If you get the upgraded packages you will also get the algae mask.
 For best results use this mask after the mud mask, and again leave it on for about 10 minutes.

 For the full experience head into the shop afterwards and take advantage of the testers- hand lotion, body lotion, lip balm,and silky face cream are all available to try!

 As I already said, there is a swim-up pool bar.
 And yes, you can drink in the pool.
 Whether you are after juice, beer, cocktails, or even champagne you can find it here.
 For a healthier choice go for a skyr (an Icelandic yogurt- the best you have ever tasted!) smoothie.
 There is also a cafe indoors where you can grab a light meal and a drink if you need a break.